digitalgust/java2llvm/README.md

 An Example Project Show Convert Java Byte Code to LLVM IR assembler , compile standalone executable file

 This project is based on [class2ir](https://github.com/MParygin/class2ir), that based on an old llvm version.
-So I've changed some instruction syntex, and repaired bug, enhanced functional.
+So I've changed instruction syntax, reimplemention to stack mode to fix branch problem, and repaired some bugs.

 ### Currently:
-Generated CentOS x64 executable file, and say "Hello world".
+Generated CentOS_x64 and MacOS executable file, and say "Hello world".
+There are 2 implemention in the project, branch "emu stack ver" and "register ver", "register_ver" is fastest, but there are problem that  branch static analysis, the "emu_stack_ver" is more slow, no branch problem.

 ### Make:
 1. Enter directory java2llvm/
-2. Run build.sh, then you will get app.exe here.
+2. Run ***mac_build.sh*** or ***centos_build.sh*** , then you will get a.out here.

-### Request:
+### Requirements:
+ java 1.8
+* Centos:
   CentOS 7.0 x86_64
- java 1.8
   llvm-as / llc / clang  5.0
   make
+* MacOS
+  MacOS 10.15
+  XCode with cli tools 11.0

 ### Known issue:
-* No GC.
+* No GC ,can add if free time.
 * Maybe some of java instruction can't work, need test
-* some of java instruction not implementation , see MV.java
+* some of java instruction behavior simplify , eg. invokevirtual
-* Object memory allocation
+* Object memory allocation , like NO inheirt parent class field.

 ### change log:
 * Add base class java.lang.*, java.io.PrintStream